se2p/pynguin/docs/user/intro.rst

 This is an (incomplete) list of theses done on Pynguin.

+* A. Hajdari: **Enhancing Automated Unit Testing for Machine Learning Libraries Based on API Constraints**.
+Master Thesis.
+University of Passau, 2025.

+  Added API-Documentation parsing and test generation for libraries which require tensor inputs based on the parsed constraints.

 * A. Abdelillah: **Exploring LLM Integration into Automated Unit Test Generation**.
   Master Thesis.
 University of Passau, 2025.